chengxiaocx/chengxiaocx.github.io/index.md

 ## News

-- **[Jan, 2025]** Our abstract on the neural processing of emotional prosody in native and non-native Chinese speakers has been accepted for [HSP 38](https://hsp2025.github.io).
+- **[Feb, 2025]** Our abstract on the neural processing of emotional prosody in native and non-native Chinese speakers has been accepted for [HSP 38](https://hsp2025.github.io) and I received the Gratudate Student Travel Support.
 - **[Oct, 2024]** My first-authored paper on emotional prosody perception in Mandarin Chinese words and sentences has been published in [*Second Language Research*](https://doi.org/10.1177/02676583241286748).
 - **[July, 2024]** Our abstract on semantic neighborhood effects with ATL stimulation has been accepted for [SNL 2024](https://www.neurolang.org/2024/).
 - **[July, 2024]** My first-authored paper examining semantic effects on the perception of emotional prosody in native and non-native Chinese speakers has been published in the special issue of [*Cognition and Emotion*](https://doi.org/10.1080/02699931.2024.2371088) on the interplay between language and emotion.